ML-flash/Night_Watcher/docs/USER_GUIDE.md

 Once the dashboard is open, you can perform all major tasks without additional command line steps:

 - **Collect Content**: Gather political news articles from the configured sources.
+- **Scrape Government Sources**: Download executive orders and bills when APIs are unavailable.
 - **Analyze Content**: Run multi‑round analysis to detect manipulation techniques and extract key entities.
 The analysis pipeline includes seven rounds as described in the README【F:README.md†L158-L167】.
 - **Review Queue**: Validate and approve analysis results.
 - **Manage Sources**: Enable or disable RSS feeds and add new ones.